ALL SERVICES OFFERED IN ONLINE FORMAT ONLY

 Have More Questions About Academic Policies and Resources on Campus?

-These group meetings are available to students regardless of current academic standing and provide an overview of services at Manchester Community College.
+These online group sessions are available to students regardless of current academic standing and provide an overview of services at Manchester Community College.
 Our aim is to ensure all students are successful and have the tools they need to graduate.

-To attend the next Tools for Success group meeting, please register now.
+To attend the next Tools for Success group session, please register now.

 Cumulative Grade Point Average (GPA), as well as academic progress, can affect academic standing.
 Based on cumulative GPA, a student’s academic standing is in jeopardy if:

 *Students who are on academic probation and who, at the close of the next semester in which the student is registered, have not attained the overall GPA to move back into good standing have earned suspension for one fifteen-week semester.

 A student may return to MCC after suspension by meeting with the Student Retention Coordinator (currently in online format via Webex).
 As long as a student is progressing in both policy areas, they may put in a Request for Reinstatement by the announced deadline date each semester.

 Continual W, I, UF and F Grades can spiral a student into Progress Probation.
 A student will be placed on Progress Suspension after four consecutive semesters of Progress Probation.